Cortisol – an important product of the adrenal gland

 Certain diseases disturb the sensitive balance between the hormones.
 There is then excessive secretion of individual substances, for instance because of a tumour or excessive stimulation of the gland.
 However, there can also be too little production of important hormones.

-In hyperadrenocorticism (also called Cushing’s disease or hypercortisolism) the animal has permanently very raised cortisol levels in the blood.
+In hyperadrenocorticism (also called Cushing’s disease or hypercortisolism) the dog has permanently very raised cortisol levels in the blood.
 Various disease symptoms result (see there).
 Cushing’s disease can have different causes.
 Possible Cushing’s disease and its causes can be investigated more closely with an ACTH stimulation test.

 There can also be too little cortisol production and this is called hypoadrenocorticism.
 This too is revealed with the ACTH stimulation test.